Prenuptial Agreements 101

-Prenuptial Agreements, also known as ‘antenuptial agreements,” are contracts entered into before marriage between a man and a woman setting forth what will happen to assets in divorce or death.
-Prenuptial agreements were recognized in Mississippi as early as 1859 and are enforceable like any other contract.
-They must be in writing.
+Prenuptial Agreements, also known as “antenuptial agreements,” are contracts entered into before marriage between a man and a woman setting forth what will happen to assets in divorce or death.
+A prenuptial agreement may also address custody and support.
+Prenuptial agreements were first recognized in Mississippi as early as 1859.
+They must be in writing and are legally enforceable like any other contract.

 - Time the drafting of the agreement so it can be signed at least 60 days before the marriage.